A rapidly mixing Markov chain from any gapped quantum many-body system: Application to the Haldane-Shastry model

 (note that this integral can be equivalently be expressed as a finite sum since $\xi$ is piecewise constant).
 The data from our CTMC is shown in Fig.~\ref{fig:ctmctwopoint} and compared with the exact value computed using Eq.~\eqref{eq:twopoint}.
 See Appendix \ref{sec:details} for a description of the analysis used to estimate the error bars in this plot.

-In order to compare our CTMC with existing methods, we implemented a simple Metropolis-Hastings Markov Chain to sample from the ground state $\psi$.
+Next we compare our CTMC with the standard Metropolis-Hastings Markov Chain for sampling from the ground state probability distribution.
 Fig.~\ref{eq:DTMC} shows the nearest-neighbor two-point correlator $M_1$ estimated using the MH method.
 To use a Metropolis-Hastings Markov chain to sample from the ground state distribution $\pi$, we define the proposal distribution by viewing $H$ as the unweighted adjacency matrix of a transition graph with the state space $\{x\in\{0,1\}^L:|x|=\frac{L}{2}\}$.
 When the chain is in state $x$, it will propose to move to a neighbour $y$ of $x$ chosen uniformly at random.
 More explicitly, for every $x,y\in\{0,1\}^L$ such that $|x|=|y|=\frac{L}{2}$ and $x$ and $y$ differ in exactly two bits, the chain proposes to transition from $x$ to $y$ with probability $Q(y|x)=1/(L/2)^2=\frac{4}{L^2}$.
 The acceptance probabilities $A(y|x)=\min\{1,\frac{\pi(y)Q(x|y)}{\pi(x)Q(y|x)}\}$ are defined so that $Q$ and $A$ together satisfy the detailed balance condition.
 The fixed-node MH chain is defined by selecting a different proposal distribution, namely the one induced by viewing $F$ as an unweighted adjacency matrix.
+More precisely, for a fixed state $x$ as above the proposal distribution $Q(y|x)$ is uniform on the set of states $y$ with $|y|=\frac{L}{2}$ such that $\langle \psi|x\rangle \langle x|H|y\rangle \langle y|\psi\rangle \le 0$.
 We note that both MH chains are irreducible and aperiodic \footnote{Clearly the MH chain based on $H$ is irreducible.
 The one based on $F$ is also irreducible --otherwise $F$ would have a non-unique ground state, contradicting Lemma \ref{lemma:fixed_node}.
 Both MH chains are aperiodic when $L\geq 4$.
 This can be seen to follow from the fact that they are irreducible and that there is at least one acceptance probability $A(y|x)$ which is less than one.
 The latter implies $\sum_y A(y|x)Q(y|x)<1$ and thus the self-loop probability for the state $x$ is strictly positive.} and therefore the distribution obtained by running the chain with any initial state converges to the limiting distribution $\pi$ as the number of steps grows.